Silene virginica: Ecology

 Flowering plants have evolved different attractive features such as bright colors, fragrance, and large floral displays in order to attract pollinators.
 Vibrant red flowers tend to offer nectar rewards, and are especially attractive to hummingbirds because they house this important food source.
-Furthermore, the cones in the retina of hummingbird eyes contain pigments of red and yellow that act as filters, increasing their color sensitivity to reds and yellows and increasing their attraction to these flowers.
 Fire pink's principal pollinator is the ruby-throated hummingbird (Archilochus colubris).
-The fire pink exhibits floral traits that are in line with hummingbird pollination syndrome, as it releases no detectable odor, does not have landing pads, and contains nectar deep within its corolla tube.
-This flower morphology, specifically the long corolla tube and lack of structures that attract or facilitate visitation by other pollinators, mean the nectar reward is only available to hummingbirds or, less commonly, long-tongued invertebrate pollinators.
-Hence, fire pink has a very specialized relationship with the ruby-throated hummingbird, which happens also to be the only hummingbird species in the eastern United States, and fire pink relies on this hummingbird species to transfer pollen between flower individuals as it searches for nectar.
+The fire pink exhibits floral traits that are in line with hummingbird pollination syndrome, as it is vibrantly colored, releases no detectable odor, does not have landing pads, and contains nectar deep within its corolla tube.
+This flower morphology, specifically the long corolla tube and lack of structures that attract or facilitate visitation by other pollinators, mean that fire pink's nectar reward is only available to hummingbirds or, less commonly, long-tongued invertebrate pollinators.
+Hence, fire pink has a very specialized relationship with the ruby-throated hummingbird, and fire pink relies on this hummingbird species to transfer pollen between flower individuals as it searches for nectar.
 In addition to hummingbirds, fire pink also forms a symbiotic relationship with other birds who aid in its seed dispersal.
 Seeds will attract small birds such as sparrows, juncos, and pine siskins.

 Another aspect of fire pink's ecology are its sticky glandular hairs.
 These hairs, which cover the upper stem and calyx, trap insects to prevent them from feeding on nectar and robbing it from the flower without performing pollinator services.
-This is not a form of carnivory, as the hairs don't release any digestive enzymes, but rather is a form of passive defense in order to protect the flower's developmental structures and prevent the nectar reward from being taken by an incompetent pollinator.
+This is not a form of carnivory, as the hairs don't release any digestive enzymes, but rather is a form of passive defense in order to protect the flower's developmental structures and prevent the nectar reward from being taken by those who don't aid in pollination.